 What we don’t: Not very durable and doesn’t carry loads as well as the other UL packs here.

-Weighing at least half a pound less than the next lightest pack on our list, the Zpacks Arc Haul Ultra takes the ultralight crown.
+Weighing at least half a pound less than the next-lightest pack on our list, the Zpacks Arc Haul Ultra takes the ultralight crown.
 The 60-liter model we tested comes in at an amazing 1 pound 5.4 ounces, and you can tack on modular add-ons like shoulder and belt pockets or a water bottle holder to complete your setup.
-In terms of construction, the Arc Haul Ultra uses a similar water-resistant Dyneema build as the Hyperlite above but in an even more streamlined form (3.3 oz/sqyd vs. the Southwest’s 5.0 oz/sqyd).
-This does translate to less durability overall (we got a small puncture in the bottom of our pack after putting it down on a particularly rocky section of trail), but Dyneema is simple to patch and the drop in weight will be worth it for serious thru-hikers and ounce-counters.
+In terms of construction, the Arc Haul Ultra uses a 100-denier Ultra build, which comprises a woven UHMWPE face fabric (short for Ultra High Molecular Weight Polyethylene) laminated to a waterproof lining.
+Pitted against the Hyperlite Southwest above, we've found the Zpacks to be less durable overall (we got a small puncture in the bottom of our pack after putting it down on a particularly rocky section of trail), but Ultra is simple to patch, and the drop in weight will be worth it for serious thru-hikers and ounce-counters.

 The “Arc” in the Zpacks’ name comes from a unique tensioning system that pulls the middle of the bag away from the back, encouraging airflow and alleviating the need for a foam backpanel.
-Breathability is one of Dyneema’s shortcomings, so this is a helpful design for warm weather and those who work up a sweat.
+Breathability is one of Dyneema’s shortcomings, so this is a helpful design for warm weather and those prone to working up a sweat.
 Combined with a carbon fiber frame, the pack has a solid structure and provides good support for loads up to about 30 pounds.
 However, the complex nature of the Arc Haul Ultra does give us durability concerns—especially compared to the simple Hyperlite.
 The pack’s abundant straps, buckles, stitching, and add-on components could all be points of failure over time.
-All in all, it may not be durable or comfortable enough for regular weekend backpackers, but if you treat it with care, the Arc Haul Ultra is an excellent option for serious hikers and minimalist trekkers.
+All in all, it may not be durable or comfortable enough for regular weekend backpackers, but if you treat it with care, the Arc Haul Ultra is an excellent option for serious hikers and minimalist trekkers...
+Read in-depth review

 See the Zpacks Arc Haul Ultra 60L See the Women's Zpacks Arc Haul Ultra 60L